pauladis/restaurant/README.md

 ## saved data

-all the saved data necessary for the app will be presented on a volume called backup_data/db you access trought the admin page(which I recommend) or connect to the postgress image that will be running with your DB manager of choice(DBeaver ...) all the information for that will can be found on settings.py or at the docker-compose.yml
+all the saved data necessary for the app will be presented on a volume called backup_data/db you access trought the admin page(which I recommend) or connect to the postgress image that will be running with your DB manager of choice(DBeaver, DataGrip, snowflake and so on) all the information for that will can be found on settings.py or at the docker-compose.yml